Zirconium alloys: Influence of loading conditions on deformation modes

 For commercially pure zirconium (CP-Zr) of 97.0%, basal, 〈𝑎〉 pyramidal, and 〈𝑐 + 𝑎〉 pyramidal slip systems dominate room temperature compression along the normal direction (ND) at both quasi-static and high strain rate loading, which is not seen in high purity polycrystalline and single crystal Zr.
 In 〈𝑎〉 axis transverse direction (TD) deformation, 〈𝑎〉 prismatic and 〈𝑎〉 pyramidal slip systems are dominant. 〈𝑎〉 pyramidal and basal slip systems are more prevalent than currently reported in the literature, though this may be because 〈conventional analysis routes do not easily identify 〈𝑎〉 pyramidal slip.
 Basal slip systems are promoted, and 〈𝑎〉 prismatic slip is suppressed at a high strain rate (HR) compared to quasi-static strain rate (QS) loading.
 This is independent of loading axis texture (ND/TD).

 Applications

 Zirconium alloys are corrosion resistant and biocompatible, and therefore can be used for body implants.
 In one particular application, a Zr-2.5Nb alloy is formed into a knee or hip implant and then oxidized to produce a hard ceramic surface for use in bearing against a polyethylene component.
 This oxidized zirconium alloy material provides the beneficial surface properties of a ceramic (reduced friction and increased abrasion resistance), while retaining the beneficial bulk properties of the underlying metal (manufacturability, fracture toughness, and ductility), providing a good solution for these medical implant applications.

+Zr702 and Zr705 are zirconium alloys known for their high corrosion resistance.
+Zr702 is a commercially pure grade, widely used for its high corrosion resistance and low neutron absorption, particularly in nuclear and chemical industries.
+Zr705, alloyed with 2-3% niobium, shows enhanced strength and crack resistance and is used for high-stress applications such as demanding chemical processing environments, and medical implants.

-Reduction of zirconium demand in Russia due to nuclear demilitarization after the end of the cold war resulted in the exotic production of household zirconium items such as the vodka shot glass shown in the picture.
+Reduction of zirconium demand in Russia due to nuclear demilitarization after the end of the Cold War resulted in the exotic production of household zirconium items such as the vodka shot glass shown in the picture.